-Native to the semiopen wooded habitats, grasslands, and tropical wetlands in central and eastern South America, the hyacinth survives today in three main populations in Brazil: the Pantanal region, the Cerrado region (eastern interior), and the eastern portion of the Amazon Basin.
+Native to the semi-open wooded habitats, grasslands, and tropical wetlands in Central and South America, the hyacinth survives today in three main populations in Brazil: the Pantanal region, the Cerrado region (eastern interior), and the eastern portion of the Amazon Basin.
 However, there are smaller populations scattered throughout South America.

-Their popularity as pets, coupled with slow development and massive habitat loss, has threatened the wild hyacinth population.
-Conservation efforts to help the species are underway, including those by the World Wildlife Fund, the Minnesota Zoo and BioBrasil, and Brazil's Hyacinth Macaw Project in the state of Mato Grosso do Sul.
+Being popular isn't always a good thing.
+Hyancinths are extremely popular as pets, but this popularity coupled with their slow development and massive habitat loss has threatened the population with eventual extinction.
+Conservation efforts to help the species are underway, including those by the World Wildlife Fund, the Minnesota Zoo, and BioBrasil, and Brazil's Hyacinth Macaw Project in the state of Mato Grosso do Sul.
 In addition, the species is now protected by law in Bolivia and Brazil.

-Hyacinth macasw are not appropriate pets for novice bird owners.
+Hyacinth macaws are not appropriate pets for first-time bird owners.
 Their lifespan in the wild is between 50-60 years, and they can live even longer in captivity, if well cared for.